Valeant to acquire Solta Medical for $236 million

-(Reuters) - Valeant Pharmaceuticals International (VRX.TO) said on Monday it would acquire Solta Medical Inc SLTM.O for about $236 million in cash, giving it access to products used in procedures such as skin rejuvenation, skin tightening and body contouring.
+Dec 16 (Reuters) - Valeant Pharmaceuticals International said on Monday it would acquire Solta Medical Inc for about $236 million in cash, giving it access to products used in procedures such as skin rejuvenation, skin tightening and body contouring.

 Last month, Solta said it had retained Piper Jaffray as its adviser to explore a possible sale, in light of falling profits from its medical equipment business and pressure from activist investor Voce Capital Management LLC.